argoproj/argo-workflows/demo.md

 argo get xxx-workflow-name-xxx
 argo logs xxx-pod-name-xxx #from get command above
 ```

+Make sure you run these examples while on the `default` namespace (since we granted admin privileges only within `default` on the previous step).

 You can also create workflows directly with kubectl.
 However, the Argo CLI offers extra features
 that kubectl does not, such as YAML validation, workflow visualization, parameter passing, retries